Choosing a .NET Console UI Library

 Prompts, Panels, Rules Yes

-Bar graph labels Yes
+Bar/Line graph & Sparkline labels Yes

-MarkupControl Yes (entire content)
+MarkupControl Yes (entire content, incl. clickable links)

 Status bars Yes